bitwarden/help/_articles/hosting/install-on-premise.md

 - [Install Docker Engine](https://docs.docker.com/engine/installation/){:target="_blank"}
 - [Install Docker Compose](https://docs.docker.com/compose/install/){:target="_blank"}

-### Docker Post-Installation
+### Docker Post-Installation (*Linux Only*)

-Bitwarden recommends configuring your server with a dedicated `bitwarden` service account, from which to install and run Bitwarden.
+Bitwarden recommends configuring your Linux server with a dedicated `bitwarden` service account, from which to install and run Bitwarden.
 Doing so will isolate your bitwarden instance from other applications running on your server.

  **These steps are Bitwarden-recommended best practices, but are not required.** For more information, see Docker's [Post-installation steps for Linux](https://docs.docker.com/engine/install/linux-postinstall/){:target="\_blank"} documentation.